jywu20/Notes/Computer Science/Circuit/HDL.md

 }
 ```
 What makes a RTL module more flexible is that a RTL module can be instantiated multiple times,
 while we cannot create multiple copies of a C function with static variables inside.

-This module message passing approach, despite being viable, is not truly necessary anyway.
+The second approach is essentially like writing your own CPU.
+Despite being viable, there seems to be no need for HLS tools to support it as a primitive.
 If we think about the final synthesis result,
-we'll find that the main difference is how boundaries of modules are defined.
+we'll find that the main difference is the interface of the synthesized modules.
+A module written in the second approach, after a naive synthesis,
-Such a module, after synthesis, contains a copy and only one copy of the synthesis result of each of its methods,
+contains a copy and only one copy of the synthesis result of each of its methods,
-plus a decoder that decides which method to activate.
+plus a decoder that decides which method to activate according to the name of the method passed in.
-Synthesis of an object as in object-oriented programming, on the other hand,
+Synthesis of an object as in object-oriented programming in the first approach, on the other hand,
 results in possibly several copies of the same function,
 but by some optimization some of them can be removed,
 often leaving only one copy of each method being invoked.
-On the other hand, methods not called are not synthesized at all.
+On the other hand, methods not called are not synthesized at all in the first approach,
-The module-based approach on the other hand also includes
+while by default they have to be synthesized
 implementations of not used methods,
 which are however also subject to optimization.
 So as long as the tools are good at optimization,